 I need someone to help me learn how to sell my house

-If you don't have a clue about how to "sell my house", you're really going to appreciate the solid, practical advice I'm about to offer you.
+If you don't have a clue about how to "sell my house", you're really going to appreciate the dependable, practical advice I'm about to offer you.

-Whether or not you intend to hire a Realtor® or try to sell your house privately, the free information on this and other pages on this info-site will help you increase the odds of achieving your goal, and with as little pain as possible.
+Whether or not you intend to hire a Realtor® or try to sell your house privately, the free information available on this info-site will help you increase the odds of achieving your goal, and with as little pain as possible.

 Before signing up with a real estate brokerage or private home-selling service, even before anyone even knows your house is going on the market, it's a good idea to properly prepare it for market, to set the stage, so to speak.
 If you want to achieve the highest possible sale price in the shortest period of time, continue reading to learn why to "sell my house", this is critically important.